-On Monday 12th March 2018, Google confirmed the roll-out of a broad core algorithm update for Monday 3rd June 2019.
+On Wednesday 13th March 2019, Google confirmed the roll-out of a broad core algorithm update for Monday 3rd June 2019.
 Unlike previous updates, Google has pre-announced this update.
-Our Technical SEO and Data & Insight teams have collaborated on extensive analysis, calculating the (largely positive) impact for our clients.
+Our Technical SEO and Data & Insight teams have collaborated on extensive analysis, calculating the impact for our clients.

 — Google SearchLiaison (@searchliaison) June 2, 2019